Benchmarking magnetized three-wave coupling for laser backscattering: Analytic solutions and kinetic simulations: Kinetic simulations of stimulated backscattering

 \subsection{Launching linear eigenmodes}

-Since the three-wave equations describe the amplitudes of linear eigenmodes, the pump and seed lasers need to be launched with specified polarizations to excite targeted eigenmodes only.
-While polarization matching is trivial for unmagnetized plasmas, where the two electromagnetic eigenmodes are degenerate, special care needs to be taken in magnetized cases where the eigenmodes are nondegenerate.
-The two electromagnetic eigenmodes are right- (R) and left-handed (L) elliptically polarized.
-If the polarization is not matched properly, both R and L waves will be excited.
-Since couplings between the four polarization combinations can be very different \citep{shi2019amplification}, exciting mixed modes does not allow clean extraction of coupling coefficients from simulation data.
-To match with plasma eigenmodes, since electromagnetic waves are purely transverse in the vacuum region, only the perpendicular components need to be matched.
-Denoting $\psi$ the elliptical polarization angle and $\theta=\mathbf{k}\cdot\mathbf{x}-\omega t +\theta_0$ the wave phase, the perpendicular electric field is
+Since three-wave equations describe amplitudes of linear eigenmodes, the lasers need to be launched with specified polarizations to excite targeted eigenmodes only.
+While polarization matching is trivial for unmagnetized plasmas, where the two electromagnetic eigenmodes are degenerate, special care needs to be taken in magnetized cases where the R and L elliptically polarized eigenmodes are nondegenerate.
+If the polarization is not matched properly, both R and L waves will be excited, giving rise to four polarization combinations with very different couplings \citep{shi2019amplification}.
+Since incident lasers are purely transverse in the vacuum region, only the perpendicular components need to be matched with plasma eigenmodes.
+Denoting $\psi$ the elliptical polarization angle and $\theta$ is the wave phase,